tanguy0807/course_project/CodeBook.md

 - step 4: the data set is labeled with descriptive variable names.
 - step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Warning: you will change the working directory and install the packages used in "project.R" in order to run code.
+Warning: you will have to change the working directory and install the packages used in "project.R" in order to run code.